cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     abortTransactionUnless(VerifyKeyNonMembership(proofs, prefix, key))
 }

-// VerifyDelayPeriodPassed will ensure that at least delayTimePeriod amount of time and delayBlockPeriod number of blocks have passed
+// VerifyDelayPeriodPassed will ensure that at least delayPeriodTime seconds and delayPeriodBlocks number of blocks have passed
 // since consensus state was submitted before allowing verification to continue. func VerifyDelayPeriodPassed(
     proofHeight exported.Height,
-    timeDelay uint64,
+    delayPeriodTime uint64,
     expectedTimePerBlock uint64,
 ) error {
     // get time and block delays
-    blockDelay := getBlockDelay(timeDelay, expectedTimePerBlock)
+    delayPeriodBlocks := getBlockDelay(delayPeriodTime, expectedTimePerBlock)

     // tendermint client implementation
-    return tendermint.VerifyDelayPeriodPassed(proofHeight, timeDelay, blockDelay) }
+    return tendermint.VerifyDelayPeriodPassed(proofHeight, delayPeriodTime, delayPeriodBlocks) }

 // VerifyConnectionHops checks that each connection in the multihop proof is OPEN and matches the connections in connectionHops.